rfrommer/sdk/README.md

 ```sh
 $ pip install avisdk
 ```
-### Avi Migration Tools Install - installs F5 and Netscaler to avi conversion tools
+### Avi Migration Tools Install - installs F5 and NetScaler to Avi conversion tools
 ```sh
 $ pip install avimigrationtools
 ```

-### Python Virtual Environment based installation
+### Python Virtual-Environment-based Installation
-It is recommended to use virtual env based installation if you are just experimenting with the SDK or F5 converter.
+It is recommended to perform a virtual-env-based installation if you are just experimenting with the SDK or F5 converter.

 ```sh